Zeyu77/PEACE/README.md

 It will run the test-time adaptive retrieval task on Real_World → Art from dataset OFFICE-HOME with 64-bit hash codes.

-To change the task and hash code length, the corresponding arguments have to be modified in run.py.
+To change the task and hash code length, the corresponding arguments need to be modified in run.py.